-Instructors and students failing to adhere to this policy shall be removed from the classroom/facility.
-The instructor and/or EMS Education Program Coordinator/Director will provide verbal or written counseling.
+Instructors and students failing to adhere to this policy shall be dismissed from the classroom/facility and counseled by the EMS instructor and/or EMS Education Program Coordinator/Director.

 The Hill College EMS Program recognizes there will be instances where an instructor or student will need access to their cell phone.